Can You Use Automatic Transmission Fluid As Power Steering Fluid

 7. Place your power steering pump assembly in a container that will hold it securely, such as a large plastic jug or bucket.
 Pour about half of your automatic transmission fluid into the pump assembly container and screw on the lid, making sure that it’s securely sealed.

-See also How To Fix A Leaking Power Steering Rack
+See also How To Know If Your Power Steering Is Going Out

 The Pros and Cons of Using Automatic Transmission Fluid